top of page

 • Signals from other Trade Signal Systems

-These are also inputs into developing profitable trading signals in an exhaustive study.
+These are also inputs into developing structured trading signals through disciplined research and testing.

-The goal however of any Trade Signal is to provide investors, Day Traders, Forex Traders with a somewhat emotion-free, speedy, and profitable system to select a stock to buy or sell, in order to make money or avoid losing it.
+The goal however of any Trade Signal is to provide investors, Day Traders, Forex Traders with a somewhat emotion-free, rules-based framework intended to reduce emotional decision-making.

 Aside from simple buy, and sell triggers, trade signals can be used to modify a portfolio by determining when it may be a good time to buy more of one sector, such as technology, and sell less of another, such as consumer staples.